Jan-Barrera/my-voice/README.md

 # my-voice
-My-voice is an augmentative and alternative communication (AAC) designed for people with autism.
+My-voice is an augmentative and alternative communication (AAC) application designed for people with autism.